bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1109_typealias.md

 ## Conclusion
+It was a rather short lesson, so I don't I have to go recap.
+Well, see you. -

 #### Stay Connected
 I focus on building a long-term relationship with you.
 Feel free to follow on my social media for personal updates and engagement.
 You may see what my daily activity is like on Instagram.